 There are now only three remaining Conacher pneumatic organs left untouched in the country of which ours is one.

-It has also been recently discovered that Conacher & Co reused pipes from an earlier instrument and the evidence of that organ's position can still be seen on the rear wall of the church gallery.
+It has been recently discovered that Conacher's reused pipes from an earlier instrument and evidence of its position can be seen on the rear wall of the church gallery.
 This takes the history of our organ back a further 100 years.
 Knowing the information about the use of earlier pipework, it is clear that this instrument in its present state is unique.

 However, although the organ has been regularly tuned and maintained, it is now in need of a thorough restoration.
-One of the specialists who examined the organ told us we were 'living on borrowed time'.
-At some point in the foreseeable future, the organ will fail.
+One specialist who examined the organ told us we were 'living on borrowed time'.
+At some point the organ will fail.

-It is important for the heritage of our church and this community that the organ, which has performed so well for so long, should be put back into a condition which will guarantee its use and enjoyment for future generations while preserving as much of the old mechanism as possible in the same way as when it was first installed here.
+It is important for the heritage of our church and community that this organ, having performed so well for so long, should be put back into a condition to guarantee its use and enjoyment for future generations while preserving as much of the old mechanism as possible.

 The problem is that, after 70 years, the leather used throughout the installation has perished.
 It has gone hard and brittle and leaks air.

 The bellows in the windchests are stiff and cracked and air can be heard hissing from the cracks.
 In addition, some of the wooden organ pipes are now beginning to show signs of cracking and no longer play a clear note.
 Our dedicated church organist makes the best of this ageing instrument but there are times when a note refuses to play or when a note refuses to stop!

 Below: church organist Martin Bates demonstrates the problem.